open-compass/T-Eval/README.md

 ## 🚀 What's New

-- **[2024.02.18]** Release new [data](https://drive.google.com/file/d/1nQ0pn26qd0FGU8UkfSTxNdu6uWI0QXTY/view?usp=sharing) (both Chinese and English) and code for faster inference!🚀🚀🚀 The leaderboard will be updated soon!
-We also provide template examples for reference.
+- **[2024.02.18]** Release new [data](https://drive.google.com/file/d/1nQ0pn26qd0FGU8UkfSTxNdu6uWI0QXTY/view?usp=sharing) (both Chinese and English) and code for faster inference! 🚀🚀🚀 The leaderboard will be updated soon!
+We also provide template examples for reference~ The code have been verfied to align the performance reported in the paper.
 - **[2024.01.08]** Release [ZH Leaderboard](https://open-compass.github.io/T-Eval/leaderboard_zh.html) and ~~[ZH data](https://drive.google.com/file/d/1z25duwZAnBrPN5jYu9-8RMvfqnwPByKV/view?usp=sharing)~~, where the questions and answer formats are in Chinese. （公布了中文评测数据集和榜单）✨✨✨
 - **[2023.12.22]** Paper available on [ArXiv](https://arxiv.org/abs/2312.14033). 🔥🔥🔥
 - **[2023.12.21]** Release the test scripts and data for T-Eval. 🎉🎉🎉